 Students will complete (2) two residencies, the initial residency in the first year and the subsequent residency prior to taking the comprehensive exam.
 Students will complete all coursework, both residencies and comprehensive examination prior to beginning dissertation process.

-DOPR Doctor of Philosophy Residency One
+- DOPR Doctor of Philosophy Residency One - DOPR2 Doctor of Philosophy Residency Two

 DOCTOR OF BUSINESS ADMINISTRATION DEGREE (OFFERED IN SPANISH LANGUAGE)